 - No MTC sync

-- No way to hook up an external storage device like CDROM or Zip
+- No way to hook up an external hard drive

 - Using 2000XL programs will keep most pad parameters, but filter settings, Mode, and Voice Overlap are lost